5 Things to Know About the iOS 14.8 Update

 For more on the iOS 14.8 download and installation, take a look at our guide.

-We’ve been using iOS 14.8 on a few iPhone models for a very short time and here’s what we’ve discovered about the software’s performance thus far:
+We’ve been using iOS 14.8 on a few iPhone models for a few days now and here’s what we’ve discovered about the software’s performance thus far:

 Connectivity